* Yuan's midpoint rate gets sharply strengthened

 SHANGHAI, June 1 (Reuters) - China's central bank on Thursday pushed the reference rate for the yuan up by 0.8 percent, the midpoint's second largest one-day appreciation since the currency was de-pegged from the dollar in 2005, as it wages war on depreciation expectations.

-The yuan has been guided about 1.5 percent higher against the dollar since May 24, when Moody's Investors Service downgraded China's sovereign credit rating for the first time since 1989.
+The yuan has now been guided about 1.5 percent higher since May 24, when Moody's Investors Service downgraded China's sovereign credit rating for the first time since 1989.

-In the offshore market, the currency has strengthened by about 2 percent over that period.
+In the offshore market, the currency has strengthened against the dollar by about 2 percent over that period.

 "The PBOC has let the yuan bulls loose in the China shop," said Stephen Innes, senior trader at OANDA in Australia, referring to the People's Bank of China.